 - Do not deviate from the subject matter

-- Avoid use of first person pronouns (I, you, me, we, mine)
+- Avoid the use of first person pronouns (I, you, me, we, mine)

 - Do not include personal names

-A relatively new term that has cropped up is technical communication.
+A relatively new term that has emerged is technical communication.

-The primary objective of both technical writing and technical communication is to write a concise and structured report that would help users achieve their respective objectives.
+The primary objective of both technical writing and technical communication is to write a concise and structured report intended to help users achieve their respective objectives.

-However, technical communication is used to refer to a number of newer disciplines such as document design, technical editing, instructional design, information design, training design, user experience design, and web design.
+However, technical communication is used to refer to a number of newer disciplines and subject areas, such as document design, technical editing, instructional design, information design, training design, user experience design, and web design.

-So, the bottom line of technical writing is that a complex concept is explained in simple and easily understandable words.
+In technical writing, a complex concept is explained in simple and easily understandable words.

 Lapiz offers technical writing services for a broad range of industries.
-Write to us to know more about our service offerings!
+Contact us to learn more about our service offerings!